Fiesta de los Patios video

 The dates have been confirmed for this year's Patio festival.
 The festival starts on May 5th and ends May 18th 2014.

 The numbers of patios which are entered into the competition vary from year-to-year.
-In 2013 the town hall selected a total of 52 patios to be displayed to the public.
 Tickets are required, but entrance is free.
-Some of the patios have donation boxes.
+The tickets can be obtained from any of the participating patios.

-A visit to the Viana Palace should be high on anyone's wishlist.
-A living, breathing patio musuem that offers visitors over five centuries of history.
-For additional information - see here
+A visit to the Palacio Museo de Viana, Viana Palace should be high on anyone's wishlist.
+A living, breathing patio museum that offers visitors over five centuries of history.
+For additional information and the website - see here and for a map.

 The patios also opened up briefly around Christmas time and are decorated with Christmas ornaments and lights.